gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/usb-charging-and-power-delivery/_index.md

 The PD needs to determine how much current it can draw from the upstream USB port.

+{{% ref "fig-battery-charging-spec-rev-1.2-charging-downstream-port" %}} shows the internal circuitry in a Charging Downstream Port (CDP).

+{{% figure ref="fig-battery-charging-spec-rev-1.2-charging-downstream-port" src="battery-charging-spec-rev-1.2-charging-downstream-port.webp" width="800px" caption="The internal circuitry connected to the D+ and D- lines in a Charging Downstream Port (CDP)." %}}

 ### USB Power Delivery 1.0